 Graduate students who purchase a 65-block meal plan in the fall semester may roll their unused meals to the spring semester.

 While college is in session, Registered Nurses are on duty Monday through Friday 7:30 am—5:00 pm, Saturday 10 am—12 pm.
 All other times while school is in session, a nurse is available for emergencies by calling Public Safety at 630.752.5911.
-Medical providers may be seen by appointment after a nurse assessment.
+Medical providers (MD/NP) may be seen by appointment after a nurse assessment.
 During the summer term, services are available on a modified basis.

 Privacy Statement: All health information is treated confidentially.
 Nothing is released without written consent unless a life is in danger or a community risk exists.
 Each student will sign a confidentiality statement upon his/her first visit to Student Health Services.